![]() |

 OpenTelemetryTest

-folder is used as the target folder for the new hosts (Create hosts in) in the example.Set the Host attributes according to your system environment.
 Unless you have taken the trouble to create names of existing hosts when setting up the OpenTelemetry collector, the automatically-created hosts will be virtual hosts that are only used in the context of OpenTelemetry.
-You can therefore only use special agents as monitoring agents (Configured API integrations, no Checkmk agent) and leave the settings for IP addresses at No IP.
+You can therefore only use special agents as monitoring agents (Configured API integrations, no Checkmk agent) and leave the settings for IP addresses at No IP.By activating the checkbox at Service discovery, you specify that service discovery will be performed on the automatically-generated hosts.
+This leads to the desired result if the special agent for OpenTelemetry has been configured and is active.

-For the other parameters, you can find more information in the article on dynamic host management.
+For the other parameters, you can find more information in the article on Dynamic host management.

 Complete the new connection with Save.